 Valuation and Classification

-In 2014 and 2015, the Minister of Finance amended Ontario Regulation 282/98 to prescribe how MPAC is to assess third party signs for the 2014 taxation year forward:
+In 2014, the Minister of Finance amended Ontario Regulation 282/98 to prescribe how MPAC is to assess third party signs for the 2014 taxation year forward:

 - Rent/income related to the sign or its placement on the land is to be disregarded